Semiparametric Optimal Estimation With Nonignorable Nonresponse Data: Efficiency Bound

-\begin{rem} Equation \eqref{3.1.2} has a form similar to that of the doubly robust estimator \citep{robins94} that has been proposed when the response mechanism is missing at random ; unfortunately, our estimator does not have the doubly robustness property. \end{rem}

-The equation based on $\bm{S}_1(\bm{\phi})$ gives an optimal estimator for $\bm{\phi}$, say $\hat{\bm{\phi}}$.
-Then, by using $\hat{\bm{\phi}}$, $S_2(\hat{\bm{\phi}}, \theta)$ provides an optimal estimator for $\theta$.
-However, the expectation is unknown and is to be estimated.
-To perform these computations, we may need to correctly specify the distribution of $Y\mid \bm{X}$, which is subjective and unverifiable, as is stated in Section 1.
-We avoid this problem and propose two adaptive estimators that also attain the lower bound derived in Theorem 1.
+The equation based on $S_1(\phi)$ in \eqref{3.1.1} gives an optimal estimator for $\phi$, say $\hat{\phi}$.
+Then, by using $\hat{\phi}$, $S_2(\hat{\phi}, \theta)$ in \eqref{3.1.2} can provide an optimal estimator for $\theta$.
+However, the expectation $E^\star(\cdot \mid x)$ and the parameter $\phi_0$ are unknown and need to be estimated.
+Also, to compute the conditional expectation, we may need to correctly specify the distribution of $[y\mid x]$, which is subjective and unverifiable, as is stated in \S \ref{sec1}.
+In the next section, two adaptive estimators are proposed to work around the problem and to attain the lower bound derived in Lemma \ref{Lem.eff}.

+\begin{rem} Equation \eqref{3.1.1} can be viewed as a special case of the estimator of \citet{chang08} defined in \eqref{ck}.
+Thus, the optimal $g$ function in \eqref{ck} for the \citet{chang08} method is given by $g^{\star}(x, \phi_0)$ in (\ref{3.1.1}) although $\phi_0$ is unknown.
+One might think that the efficiency can be improved with a larger dimension of $g$ because the above two methods can handle over-identified models with $q>d+1$.
+However, according to Lemma \ref{Lem.eff}, there is no need to use more $g$ functions and it is enough to consider only $g^{\star}(x, \phi_0)$ (i.e., $q=d+1$) as the calibration function. \end{rem}

+\begin{rem} The optimal score function in \eqref{3.1.1} can be derived differently as follows.
+Consider the class of estimating equations in \eqref{ck} indexed by $g$.
+For given $g$, the asymptotic variance of the solution $\hat{\phi}_g$ to \eqref{ck} can be written as